HVAC Business Broker | Why Hire Help

 Due diligence is the process of investigating a potential business acquisition.

-As part of this process, the buyer will typically request information about the HVAC business, such as financial statements, tax returns, and contracts.
+As part of this process, the buyer typically requests information about the HVAC business, including financial statements, tax returns, and contracts.

-The seller is responsible for providing this information to the buyer promptly.
+The seller is responsible for providing this information to the buyer in a timely manner.

 Financial Due Diligence